EPS Technology: Advantages and Disadvantageous of EPS

 EPS Technology- Advantages and Disadvantageous of EPS Technology

-The expanded polystyrene (EPS) technology involves construction of houses by assembling ready-made EPS foam, sandwiched between a galvanised steel wire mesh that is plastered on both sides with concrete.
+The expanded polystyrene (EPS) technology involves the construction of houses by assembling ready-made EPS foam, sandwiched between a galvanized steel wire mesh that is plastered on both sides with concrete.

 There are usually single panels that can be used to construct up to 4 storeys and double panels that can be used up to 20 storeys.

 Being a manufactured product, EPS are very eco-friendly by ensuring minimal degradation of the natural environment that is heavily impacted by mining stones in quarries.
 There will be minimal construction waste as EPS is recyclable and Reusable.

 Shorter construction time

 Buildings take a shorter time to construct.
 When using the EPS technology, a building takes a very short period of time before the occupation.

 With this technology, a developer can implement virtually any building.
 What the developer only needs to do is just to think and be creative